Sea Slug by Jason Armstrong

 Proposed for possible designation in 2015, dependent on the consultation

 Dover to Folkestone

 Recommended in 2011, but not yet progressed towards designation

 The decision on Hythe Bay MCZ has been deferred until 2016, when we are hopeful that the site will be designated and a suitable management solution reached, so that we can take proper care of the rare and very special wildlife in the Bay and ensure it can continue to underpin a healthy local fishery into the long-term future.

 Kent Wildlife Trust will, of course, be working hard to secure designation and protection of all the MCZs around Kent that were recommended by the Balanced Seas’ Regional Stakeholder Group.

 Recommended Marine Conservation Zones for southeast seas

 31 MCZs were recommended to Government in 2011 by representatives of all sea users in the South East.
-Of these, only 9 were put forward by Government for designation in 2013 - shown in red in the map below.
-7 of these were designated in November 2013.
-The Stour and Orwell was removed from the network, while a decision on Hythe Bay has been deferred until 2016.
+Of these, 9 were put forward by Government for designation in 2013 but only 7 were designated (in November 2013).
+The Stour and Orwell, Wight Barfleur Extension and East Meridian (West) recommended MCZs have all been deleted from the network, and a decision on Hythe Bay has been deferred until 2016.

-Ten further MCZs around the SE are candidates for the second tranche in 2015.
-This leaves ten MCZs in the SE which were recommended by the Balanced Seas project which will not even be considered for possible designation until 2016.
+Ten further MCZs around the SE were shortlisted as candidates for the second batch of designations in 2015, but only 7 have remained on the shortlist in the consultation.
+This leaves 14 MCZs in the SE which were recommended by the Balanced Seas project with their future left hanging in the balance - they will not even be considered for possible designation until 2016.